2027 UEFA Europa League final

 The 2027 UEFA Europa League final will be the final match of the 2026–27 UEFA Europa League, the 56th season of Europe's secondary club football tournament organised by UEFA, and the 18th season since it was renamed from the UEFA Cup to the UEFA Europa League.
-It will be played at the Waldstadion in Frankfurt, Germany, on 26 May 2027.
+It will be played at the FrankFurt Arena in Frankfurt, Germany, on 26 May 2027.

 The winners will earn the right to play against the winners of the 2026–27 UEFA Champions League in the 2027 UEFA Super Cup.
 The winners will also qualify to enter the league phase of the 2027–28 UEFA Champions League, unless they have already qualified for the Champions League through their league performance (in which case the access list will be rebalanced).

 Venue

 Host selection

 On 17 May 2023, UEFA opened the bidding process for the final, which was held in parallel with that of the 2026 final.
 Interested bidders could bid for either one or both of the finals.
 Additionally, bidding associations could only be appointed one UEFA final in a given year.
 The proposed venues had to include natural grass and be ranked as a UEFA category four stadium, with a gross capacity of 40,000 to 60,000 preferred.
 The bidding timeline was as follows: